kwaldenphd/world-wide-web/README.md

 87. Next, you are going to build a website about these items.

 88. You need to meet the following requirements:
-  * a.
-You need a landing page (index.html) that describes the items and provides a brief introduction to your site.
+  * You need a landing page (index.html) that describes the items and provides a brief introduction to your site.
 For example, if you are presenting books from your favorite author you could provide a brief into to the author here.
 It doesn’t need to be extensive, but you want to include some content.
 Your landing page should also include some logo or image.
-  * b.
-The landing page (index.html) must also link to three different pages, one for each of the items you have chosen.
+  * The landing page (index.html) must also link to three different pages, one for each of the items you have chosen.
 Each of the item pages must include:
-    * i.
-A short description of the item.
+    * A short description of the item.
 You may pull this description from another source (publisher, archives, Wikipedia), just be sure to cite the source and link back to it if it is online.
-    * ii.
-A link to some related source on the web (Wikipedia, a book review or museum exhibit, for example) If you’ve pulled your description from another source, then the link to this source can serve as the link.
+    * A link to some related source on the web (Wikipedia, a book review or museum exhibit, for example) If you’ve pulled your description from another source, then the link to this source can serve as the link.
-    * iii.
-A representative image.
+    * A representative image.
-  * c.
-You also need a CSS for your site.
+  * You also need a CSS for your site.
 The CSS will be used across all four pages of content to standardize the look and feel of your site.

 89. That’s it.
 You are free to be as creative as you’d like as long as you meet these requirements.